 In our experience - because of the length of treatment and the unavailability of other services for this population - the programme will quickly reach its maximum capacity.
 This raises the question of implementing more therapy groups/programs.
-Expansion will cost less time and effort, but should nevertheless be prepared thoroughly.
+Expansion will cost less time and effort but should nevertheless be prepared thoroughly.
 The addition of a new group, for example, will often have an impact on the existing groups and the existing team.
 If the expansion includes a new programme, we recommend the whole implementation process is followed, including writing a project plan and implementation plan.
 Chapter 6: Quality Monitoring System / How to maintain a high quality MBT-programme?

 In Chapter 5 we discussed the success factors for an MBT programme and outlined how these can be accomplished in the implementation of a new programme.
 This chapter focuses on how to maintain and improve quality while the programme is running.
-The aim is the same as in chapter 5: how to maximize adherence to the clinical focusof MBT and how to minimize iatrogenic damage?
+The aim is the same as in chapter 5: how to maximize adherence to the clinical focus of MBT and how to minimize iatrogenic damage?
 While chapter 5 discusses what needs to be organized in setting up a new programme, this chapter will discuss how these aims can be accomplished throughout the running of the programme.
 To reach these aims, MBT is developing a quality system.
 The quality monitoring system describes how all the components of a MBT programme and the context in which it is organized, are effectively integrated.
 It involves all interventions and actions that can maximize adherence and minimize harmful processes.
 The quality system is not the treatment itself, it serves to enable optimal treatment.
-The primary aim of this quality system is to monitor continuously the adherence of therapists, supervisors, teams, and organizations to the MBT model and to improve adherence or treatment integrity at each level when necessary.
-In paragraph 6.1. the idea of a quality monitoring will be described in detail.
-The following paragraphs deal with different aspects of the quality system and related aims: continuously monitoring the outcome (6.2.), assessing and improving the therapist and team adherence (6.3), and finally, assessing and improving organizational adherence (6.4.).
+The primary aim of this quality system is to monitor continuously the adherence or treatment integrity at each level when necessary.
+In paragraph 6.1. the idea of a quality system and related aims: continuously monitoring the outcome (6.2.), assessing and improving the therapist and team adherence (6.3), and finally, assessing and improving organizational adherence (6.4.).